Trihyperkahler reduction and instanton bundles on CP^3

 \Theorem Let $M$ be a compact, K\"ahler, holomorphically symplectic manifold, $\omega$ its K\"ahler form, $\dim_\C M =2n$.
 Denote by $\Omega$ the holomorphic symplectic form on $M$.
 Assume that $\int_M \omega^{2n}=\int_M (\Re\Omega)^{2n}$.
 Then there exists a unique hyperk\"ahler metric $g$ within the same K\"ahler class as $\omega$, and a unique hyperk\"ahler structure $(I,J,K,g)$, with $\omega_J = \Re\Omega$, $\omega_K = \im\Omega$. \endproof \et

 Every hyperk\"ahler structure induces a whole 2-dimensional sphere of complex structures on $M$, as follows.
 Consider a triple $a, b, c\in\R$, $a^2 + b^2+ c^2=1$, and let $L:= aI + bJ +cK$ be the corresponging quaternion.
 Quaternionic relations imply immediately that $L^2=-1$, hence $L$ is an almost complex structure.
 Since $I, J, K$ are K\"ahler, they are parallel with respect to the Levi-Civita connection.
 Therefore, $L$ is also parallel.
-Any parallel complex structure is integrable, and K\"ahler.
-We call such a complex structure $L= aI + bJ +cK$ a \emph{complex structure induced by the hyperk\"ahler structure}.
+Any parallel complex structure is integrable and K\"ahler.
+Complex structures of the form $L= aI + bJ +cK$ are called the \emph{complex structures induced by the hyperk\"ahler structure}.
 The corresponding complex manifold is denoted by $(M,L)$.
 There is a 2-dimensional holomorphic family of induced complex structures, and the total space of this family is called the \emph{\bf twistor space} of a hyperk\"ahler manifold; it is constructed as follows.

 Let $M$ be a hyperk\"ahler manifold.
 Consider the product $\Tw(M) = M \times S^2$.
 Embed the sphere $S^2 \subset {\mathbb H}$ into the quaternion algebra ${\mathbb H}$ as the subset of all quaternions $J$ with $J^2 = -1$.
 For every point $x = m \times J \in X = M \times S^2$ the tangent space $T_x\Tw(M)$ is canonically decomposed $T_xX = T_mM \oplus T_JS^2$.
 Identify $S^2$ with $\C \p1$, and let $I_J:T_JS^2 \to T_JS^2$ be the complex structure operator.
 Consider the complex structure $I_m:T_mM \to T_mM$ on $M$ induced by $J \in S^2 \subset {\mathbb H}$.